 If this is the first time you are applying online, you will need to create an account that includes selecting a unique username and password.
-Please click on one of the above links for further information.
+Please click on the Full & Part-time Jobs Opportunities link above.

 Please note that the City accepts job applications for currently open recruitments only.
 Be sure to submit your application by the final filing deadline.
 Application materials are reviewed for relevant education, training and experience.
 Those applicants best meeting the City's needs will be invited to participate in a selection process which may include a written exam, performance exam, oral board interview and/or other selection process.
 Depending upon the applicant pool, all applicants meeting the minimum qualifications will not necessarily be selected to participate in the hiring process.

 Prior to submitting a completed job application, be sure to read the respective recruitment notice for further instructions.
 Some recruitments may require additional information such as a designated supplemental questionnaire.

 A hard copy application may be obtained at City Hall, Human Resources Department, 2000 Main Street, Huntington Beach, CA 92648.
 An applicant requiring reasonable accommodation during the application and selection process due to a qualified disability must inform the Human Resources Department at (714) 536-5492 in advance.